Drag0ndust/DragonAnnouncement/CONTRIBUTING.md

 ```sh
 git checkout -b issueNumber-feature-name
 ```
-* When your feature/fix is complete open a pull request, PR, from your feature branch to the `develop` branch
+* When your feature/fix is complete run SwiftFormat, open a pull request, PR, from your feature branch to the `develop` branch

 # Branches and PRs
 * No commits should be made to the `main` branch directly.
 The `main` branch shall only consist of the deployed code